Treyson-Grange/DroneCones/userManuals/DroneOwner.md

 ![Add Menu](DroneOwnerImages/AddMenu.jpg)
     1. The name textfield is where the name of the new drone is specified.
     2. There are then three options for the size of the drone, small, medium, and large.
 Small means the drone can carry one cone, medium the drone carries two cones and large means the drone can carry up to four cones.
-* At the bottom on the menu there two buttons.
+* At the bottom on the menu there are two buttons.
 The one on the left cancels and returns to the home page.
 The Add button adds the new drone with the name and size specified to the database and returns to the home page.
 * One thing to note is that the default status is set to enabled.

 ## Editing a Drone